-Over ten leading bioanalytical experts from industry and academia have been working closely with us to provide a comprehensive update.
-We are very much committed to ensuring we keep moving with this progressive field and reflecting on this, and the emerging novel techniques in bioanalysis, this updated edition includes over 40 new terms and a new section incorporating commonly used equations by bioanalysts across the field.
+Ten leading bioanalytical experts from industry and academia have been working closely with us to provide a comprehensive update.
+We are very much committed to ensuring we keep moving with this progressive field and reflecting on this, and the emerging novel techniques in bioanalysis, this updated edition includes over 40 new terms and an updated new section incorporating commonly used equations by bioanalysts across the field.
 With increased globalization in drug development, it is now more important than ever before that scientists speak the same bioanalytical language.

 What is Bioanalysis?

-The quantitative or qualitative measurement of endogenous or exogenous analytes in biological matrices, including tissue, blood, serum, urine or other body fluids.
+The quantitative or qualitative measurement of endogenous or exogenous analyte in biological matrices, including tissue, blood, serum, urine or other body fluids.